 Branding is one of the fun parts of setting up a business.
 A strong brand can really help a business grow.

-Chose a name, create a logo and consider how it will work across all channels including, business signage, paperwork, social media channels and products.
+Choose a name, create a logo, and consider how it will work across all channels including, business signage, paperwork, social media channels and products.

 6. Decide on and find a location